nology-tech/react-code-along/notes/plan.md

 # Functions as Props

-This branch is focused on getting the student use to the structure of a React project and confident using JSX.
+This branch is focused on getting the student use to having functions higher up in the component tree and passing them with props to child components to use.

 ### Resources